Post-Synthetic Decoupling of On-Surface-Synthesized Covalent Nanostructures from Ag(111)

 2016 (English)In: Angewandte Chemie International Edition, ISSN 1433-7851, E-ISSN 1521-3773, Vol. 55, no 27, 7650-7654 p.Article in journal (Refereed) Published

 The on-surface synthesis of covalent organic nanosheets driven by reactive metal surfaces leads to strongly adsorbed organic nanostructures, which conceals their intrinsic properties.
-Hence, reducing the electronic coupling of the organic networks to common- ly used metal surfaces is an important step toward characterization of the true material.
-We demonstrate that the post-synthetic expo- sure to iodine vapour leads to the intercalation of an iodine mono- layer between covalent polyphenylene networks and Ag(111) sur- faces.
-The experimentally observed changes from the surface-bound to the detached nanosheets are reproduced by DFT simulations.
-These findings suggest that iodine intercalation provides a material showing geometric and electronic features substantially closer to the free-standing network.
+Hence, reducing the electronic coupling between the organic networks and commonly used metal surfaces is an important step towards characterization of the true material.
+We demonstrate that post-synthetic exposure to iodine vapor leads to the intercalation of an iodine monolayer between covalent polyphenylene networks and Ag(111) surfaces.
+The experimentally observed changes from surface-bound to detached nanosheets are reproduced by DFT simulations.
+These findings suggest that the intercalation of iodine provides a material that shows geometric and electronic properties substantially closer to those of the freestanding network.

 Place, publisher, year, edition, pages

 WILEY-V C H VERLAG GMBH , 2016.
 Vol. 55, no 27, 7650-7654 p.